RESOURCES FOR YOU

 How can you keep your children safe?
 How can you keep others safe?
 Don't forget to check out our sex abuse prevention page too.

-In addition to Basic Training for New Dads and the Healthy Families and Doula Home Visiting Programs, here are some other great resources for new parents or soon-to-be parents who are preparing for their journey.
+In addition to Basic Training for New Dads and the Healthy Families Home Visiting Program and Doula Services, here are some other great resources for new parents or soon-to-be parents who are preparing for their journey.

 Understanding child development is our expertise.
 We know that when caregivers understand how their child develops and how they can support that healthy development, we have healthier children and families.
 As a community leader in early childhood development and the protection of children, we strive to provide the best programs for building the future of the Quad Cities by supporting the youngest community members.